This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 On this day, it is customary to decorate with chrysanthemum flowers and drink chrysanthemum wine to celebrate longevity .

-The Double Ninth Festival is one of the five seasonal festivals introduced from China, and is based on the ideas of Onmyodo, being said to be the day when the sun overlaps the most .
+The Double Ninth Festival is one of the five seasonal festivals introduced from China, and is based on the idea of Onmyodo, and was considered the day when the sun overlaps the most .

 The following page provides detailed information on how to enjoy the Double Ninth Festival.